Djokovic downs Federer in 3 sets at ATP Finals

-Federer, the oldest man in the draw at 32, refused to draw early conclusions from a season in which he had back problems and dropped to seventh in the rankings.
+The oldest man in the draw at 32, Federer refused to draw early conclusions from a season that saw him suffer from back problems and drop to seventh in the rankings.

-“The season is not done yet,” he said.
+“The season’s not done yet,” he said.
 “Let’s talk about this stuff in hopefully four matches.”

-Federer and Djokovic neutralized themselves until the ninth game when the Serb was down 15-30.
-A double fault gave Federer his first break point, but he sent a forehand wide on the next point.
-Djokovic then took the next two points to hold his serve.
+Federer and Djokovic neutralized themselves until the ninth game when the Serb found himself 15-30 down.
+A double fault gave Federer his first break point but the former World No. 1 sent a forehand wide on the next point before Djokovic took the next two points to hold his serve.

 The Serb earned two break points in the next game with a superb backhand return.
-The cheering from the legion of Swiss supporters packed in the stands didn’t help Federer as he fluffed a forehand to lose the set.
+The cheering from the legion of Swiss supporters packed in the stands did not help Federer as he fluffed a forehand to lose the set.

-After rallying from 0-40 to break Djokovic for a 3-2 lead in the second set, Federer dropped his serve in the next game.
-He double-faulted after Djokovic earned a break point with a backhand that hit the net cord before going over.
+After rallying from 0-40 to break Djokovic for a 3-2 lead in the second set, Federer dropped his serve in the next game, double faulting after the Serb earned a break point with a backhand that hit the net cord before going over.

 Serving for the set at 5-4, Federer made another unforced error on his usually reliable forehand to squander a set point.
-Djokovic seized his chance, sending Federer in the ropes with a stretched crosscourt winner before leveling at 5-5.
-Federer smashed a ball toward the scoreboard hanging over the court in frustration.
+Djokovic seized his chance, sending Federer in the ropes with a stretched crosscourt winner before leveling at 5-5 as Federer smashed a ball towards the scoreboard hanging over the court in frustration.

-Federer kicked back into life in the tiebreak, winning the last five points with a string of beautiful shots that included a backhand volley, a crosscourt winner, and a perfect lob that Djokovic failed to return.
+Federer kicked back into life in the tie break, winning the last five points with a string of beautiful shots including a backhand volley, a crosscourt winner and a perfect lob that Djokovic failed to return.

-Djokovic looked unfazed at the start of the third set to break Federer at love.
-He then saved a break point to consolidate his lead before taking Federer’s serve again after a long rally for a 4-1 lead.
-He sealed the match on his first chance.
+Djokovic looked unfazed at the start of the third set to break Federer to love.
+He then saved a break point to consolidate his lead before taking Federer’s serve again after a long rally for a 4-1 lead, and sealed out the match on his first chance.

 Despite his easy win, playing indoors will never be ideal for Nadal.
 The Spaniard has won all four Grand Slam tournaments and the Olympic title in his career but has never triumphed at the season-ending ATP World Tour Finals.

-“I like the sunshine,” Nadal said when asked about the difference between playing indoors and outdoors.
+“I like the sunshine,” Nadal said when asked about the difference between playing indoors and outdoors after crushing Ferrer.